john9francis/radiation-modeling/timeSpentPhase2.md

 - 10/3 1:44 pm 2.5 hrs working on a new detector that catches ALL the bremsstrahlung.
 Also testing out different physics lists and running simulations to compare.
 Also made sure that each one is relativistic, and found out that yes they are.
 Next step is to run simulations filtering out particles like only displaying the electrons or only the photons.
 - 10/4 7:05 pm 2.5 hrs testing the following simulations: em_Standard with all particles, only electrons, only photons, and only positrons.
 Got some graphs of all those interactions from 4-9 MeV.
 - 10/5 2:00 pm .75 hrs discussing with Br.
 Kelley about my data, and making plans going forward how to debug.
-- 10/5 11:37 pm testing the different physics lists with filtering out everything except gammas.
+- 10/5 11:37 pm 1 hr testing the different physics lists with filtering out everything except gammas.
+UPDATE: I need to figure out a much more accurate physics list with more bins for bremsstrahlung.